SangResidata/SangResidata/README.md

 ## 🎯 Fun & Personal

-📚 Avid reader—books is just like drugs to me.
+📚 Avid reader—books is just like drugs to me

-♟️ Chess lover—maintain my strategic thinking.
+♟️ Chess lover—maintain my strategic thinking

-🍷 I am a people person; I thrive on good conversation.
+🍷 I am a people person; I thrive on good conversation

-💡 Always curious—learning something new every day.
+💡 Always curious—learning something new every day

 ---
 *"Time is our greatest enemy"*